Evangelion (mecha): Merchandise

 According to the writer Kazuhisa Fujie and the Italian researcher Guido Tavassi, at first the toys and the various products on Neon Genesis Evangelion made little money, outclassed by the sales of Rei Ayanami's action figures, "and even Bandai was reluctant to market the models of the too unusual and disturbing mecha".
 Within a year from the first airing, there was an upsurge of interest in Evangelion, and, after some initial hesitation, Bandai launched "at full speed" to produce toys and models of the series.
-The mecha's image was used for consumer goods such as Adidas shoes, wine bottles and snacks, bags, sportswear and access-dateries, sweatshirts, gloves, underwear, children's clothes and tamagotchi models.
+The mecha's image was used for consumer goods such as Adidas shoes, wine bottles and snacks, bags, sportswear and accessories, sweatshirts, gloves, underwear, children's clothes and tamagotchi models.
 Evangelion units were also used in various video games based on the original animated series, as well as some media detached from the Evangelion franchise, such as in the video games Keri hime sweets, Summons Board, Puyopuyo!!
 Quest, Puzzle & Dragons, and Super Robot Wars.

-To celebrate the release of the film Evangelion 1.0: You Are (Not) Alone in 2007, Studio Akiyama put a giant figure of Eva-01 about two meters high at the price of one million yen (about ten thousand U.S. dollars) on sale.
+To celebrate the release of the film Evangelion 1.0: You Are (Not) Alone in 2007, Studio Akiyama put a giant figure of Eva-01 about two meters high at the price of one million yen (about ten thousand US dollars) on sale.
 In 2010, the formation of a Japanese car team called Evangelion RT-01 apr Corolla for the Super GT championship was announced.
 At the team's first official competition, the group's Toyota Corolla Axio was repainted with the Evangelion RT-01's color scheme; the two racers, Kōki Saga and Kosuke Matsuura, competed wearing two reproductions of the suit used by Shinji.
 Over the next two years, the first car was joined by a repainted Porsche 911 GT3 RS emulating the design of Unit 02 and two Kawasaki Ninja ZX-10R motorcycles with the features of 01 and 02.
 In November 2014, the Japanese car company Mitsuoka Motors auctioned off a Mitsuoka Orochi inspired by the Eva-01 design, selling for a final price of 16 million yen (approximately $130,000); the event received enough media attention that the company's president, Akio Mitsuoka, entered into an agreement with the car's owner to display it at the Mitsuoka Gallery Azabu in Tokyo for an entire week.
 In 2015, it was announced that a high-speed train inspired by the design of the Eva-01 would be built, with both Yamashita and Anno being involved in its construction.
 The train went into operation in November; West Japan Railway Company later decided to extend service until spring 2018.
 A new Eva-01 themed train was produced in 2020 and departed from Nagoya's Chubu Centrair International Airport.